neonmik/Wave-Machine-Firmware/README.md

     - Add logarithmic compression or soft clipping algorithm to the output sample (instead of hard cliping, but keep the option) to allow a better volume output/use more of the 12 bit output

 - Improve ADSR code:
-    - Bug: Clipping output signal (I believe) | When running ARP full speed/range/DOWN-UP with 8 notes, ADSR attack min, release max, and then start turning decay up, it hard clips... think this is down to attack getting to full value (0xffff) instead of (0x6fff/0x7fff), so when all voices push that mid 16bit in value, the whole output sample volume breaks 16 bit, and therefore clips before getting downsampled.
+    - Think this is fixed, Test it!
+(This was down to values being all over the place in the ADSR and Synth code, I've now made sure everything is aligned:- Bug: Clipping output signal (I believe) | When running ARP full speed/range/DOWN-UP with 8 notes, ADSR attack min, release max, and then start turning decay up, it hard clips... think this is down to attack getting to full value (0xffff) instead of (0x6fff/0x7fff), so when all voices push that mid 16bit in value, the whole output sample volume breaks 16 bit, and therefore clips before getting downsampled.)

+- Create a test script for hardware (ongoing with the use of DEBUG defines for printf, need to have a global debug level)

+- Prove hardware functions:
+    - MIDI
+    - CV?

+Future Implementaions and WIPs:

 - Improve Mod code:
-    - Mod overflowing vector/wavetable index I think - if the mod is set slow/max depth/vector output and the actual vector control or wavetable is higher up, it overflows the table and freaks out.
-Constrain the wavetable indexing.
-    - Oscilaltor folds down at the top of range (can be seen at 0.1Hz on vibrato with a tuner - when pressing C with depth to full, it F# to F, but does a little duck away from F at the "top")
-    - Tidy up code to remove unnecessary stuff.
-        - Move PRNG to its own files, keeps it tidy and also can then be used by synth side
     - Add ADSR... this could be implemented by initalising an ADSR class in the mod code applying to the final mod output, then include that in Note_Priority.
 This can be MOD::Attack() in the note on section and MOD::Release() in the note off, controlled by an "if (notes_active)" statment and a counter for how many voice are currently active.
     - Add a ramp down feature when switching between destinations - could be difficult.

+- Implement USB-MIDI and MIDI:
+    - Notes - MIDI IN calls the same functions to the mailbox as Keys, MIDI OUT will call from Note Priority
+    - CC controls - Should add a functionality on the controls/UI function?
+    - Tempo - BEAT_CLOCK(core0) needs to be updated from MIDI IN on core1

 - Arp code:
     - Add proper Latch feature that can work on a time based chord played type thing - I.e. you chould play two notes and then a few mills later play 5 notes and the original two notes would clear and it would hold the 5 new notes, and so on. might need some sort of time out feature.
     - Keep Hold function (for sustain pedal CC64) but make sure it can clear any notes that arent playing when released
     - With Hold/Latch engaged (only):- If you play a 2 octave C7, followed by a 2 oct Dm7, fine, but if you then play another 2 octave C7, the note organised gets confused.
 Something to do with the return on double notes I believe... mayeb move the reorganizing to the end of the Note Priority update loop.

-- Create a test script for hardware (ongoing with the use of DEBUG defines for printf, need to have a global debug level)

-- Prove hardware functions:
-    - MIDI
-    - CV?

-- Implement USB-MIDI and MIDI:
-    - Notes - MIDI IN calls the same functions to the mailbox as Keys, MIDI OUT will call from Note Priority
-    - CC controls - Should add a functionality on the controls/UI function?
-    - Tempo - BEAT_CLOCK(core0) needs to be updated from MIDI IN on core1

-Future Implementaions and WIPs:

 - Add double oscillators per voice (can be done currently, but can only be set inside of software and use one of the pre built waves (sine/square/triangle)).

 - Lo-fi mode (Pots arent smoothed, allowing minute chanegs to alter pitch/other controls)
-    - could use the prng function from MOD as using the dither function that uses this on the trem output added noise, that noise could also be used to make the pitch unstable at a desired amounnt?
+    - could use the prng function from MOD as using the dither function that uses this on the trem output added noise, that noise could also be used to make the pitch unstable at a desired amount?

-- Add a paraphonic filter - could be too much for MCU, but could be done similar to mod with adjustable ADSR, just need to reconfigure UI layout really...

 - Long button functions (Pages/Shift, LFO/?, Arp/?, Preset/Save) - implemented, but not chosen functions yet.